 Wills and trusts work alongside life insurance to help protect your loved ones after you die.

 Your last will and testament and your life insurance are both necessary parts of your financial plan.
-Each one can help support your loved ones after you die by providing for them with the resources they need to pay their expenses.
+Both a will and testament and life insurance can help support your loved ones after you die by providing for them with the resources they need to pay their expenses.

 Life insurance pays a death benefit to any person or organization you name as a beneficiary on your policy.
 Your last will and testament distributes the assets in your estate to the beneficiaries you name in the will.
 In both cases, the beneficiary can be a trust, which owns the asset until the beneficiaries of the trust are allowed to access it.